For grant application periods, visit the website of the Finnish Foundation for Technology Promotion (TES).

 To attain the objectives, grants are provided from the Fund to post-graduate students for doctoral dissertation work.
 In exceptional cases, funding may also be provided for high-quality Master's theses.
 Grants are given out for research conducted in Finland, including possible periods of working abroad on the project.

 The Gasum Gas Fund aims to support full-time research with full daily allowances.
 In addition, the Gasum Gas Fund seeks to provide long-term funding to students.

 Therefore funding can also be applied for through the Fund in several consecutive years.
 This, however, requires proof of progress made in the work.
 Progress must be indicated in the application as well as in the reference letter provided by the advisor or supervisor of the work.

 Applications are submitted via the TES portal.
 Applications can be addressed directly to the Gasum Gas Fund, but TES also aims to direct other applications addressed to TES that are fall within the field of the Gasum Gas Fund for assessment by the Fund.

 Applications addressed to the Gasum Gas Fund are considered by the Fund's advisory committee.
-It is chaired by Lars Gädda, Dr. Tech., and the other members are Professor Jukka Rintala from Tampere University of Technology, Professor Esa Vakkilainen from Lappeenranta University of Technology, Marianna Jokila from Finnish Foundation for Technology Promotion and Gasum CEO Johanna Lamminen, DSc.
+It is chaired by Lars Gädda, Dr. Tech., and the other members are Professor Jukka Rintala from Tampere University, Professor Esa Vakkilainen from Lappeenranta University of Technology, Marianna Jokila from Finnish Foundation for Technology Promotion and Gasum CEO Johanna Lamminen, DSc.
 (Tech.).